omalleymatt/omalleymatt/README.md

 <h1 align="center">Matt O'Malley</h1>
 <h3 align="center">Data Professional from Brooklyn, NY</h3>

-Combining a strong analytical foundation from a Data Science and Machine Learning certification with a background in education
+Combining a strong analytical foundation from a data science and machine learning certification with a background in education

 Offering detail-oriented critical thinking and results-driven dedication to uncovering actionable insights from data